spacetelescope/pandokia/doc/source/programming_db.rst

 I would like your sql to be allowed to say " where a like 'arf%' ", but the % will not correctly pass through some of the dbapi implementations.
 Since this interface is intended to be portable, you can't have the %.
+You have to do " where a like :1 " and pass 'arf%' as a parameter.

 Stylistically, I like ":arf" better than "%(arf)s"